Montebello, California

 Montebello (Italian for "Beautiful Mountain") is a city in Los Angeles County, California, United States, located just east of East Los Angeles and southwest of San Gabriel Valley.
-It is an independent city 8 mi east of downtown Los Angeles.
+It is 8 mi east of downtown Los Angeles.
 It is considered part of the Gateway Cities and San Gabriel Valley Cities, and is a member of the Gateway Cities Council of Governments and the San Gabriel Valley Council of Governments.

 In the early 20th century, Montebello was a well-known source for oil reserves.
 At the 2020 census, the population estimate was 63,833.
 The population estimate for July 1, 2024, was 60,617.

 History

 Historic occupants of the land along the Rio Hondo River were the indigenous Tongva (also known as Gabrielino), a portion of the Uto-Aztecan family of Native Americans.
 The Tongva occupied much of the Los Angeles basin and the southern Channel Islands - Santa Catalina, San Nicolas, San Clemente and Santa Barbara.

 When the explorer Juan Rodríguez Cabrillo arrived off the shores of Santa Catalina in 1542, he was met by the Tongva people.
-Because the language of the Tongva was different from the neighboring tribes, the Spanish called them "Gabrielino".
+Because the language of the Tongva was different from the neighboring tribes, the Spanish called them "Gabrielino."
 As more non-natives arrived and established settlements, diseases that were endemic among them caused high mortality among the Tongva and other indigenous peoples.
 These were new infectious diseases to them.
 By 1870, the area had few remaining indigenous inhabitants.

 Father Angel Somera and Father Pedro Cambon, both Franciscan missionaries, founded the original Mission San Gabriel Arcángel, called Mission Vieja, on September 8, 1771.
 Today the site is near the intersection of San Gabriel Boulevard and the Rio Hondo River.
 The establishment of this mission marked the beginning of settlement by Spaniards in the Los Angeles region; it was the fourth of twenty-one missions that they ultimately established along California's El Camino Real.
 The mission did well initially as a farm and cattle ranch.

 Six years after its founding, however, a destructive flood led the mission fathers to relocate the mission farther north, to its current location in what is the present day city of San Gabriel.
 The original mission site is California Historical Landmark #161.

 During the early years of the mission's operations, the region was managed by Spanish colonists who had a "Rancho" land grant system.
 The current city of Montebello consists of land from Rancho San Antonio, Rancho La Merced, and Rancho Paso de Bartolo.
 The Juan Matias Sanchez Adobe, built in 1844, still stands at the center of old Rancho la Merced in East Montebello.
 Rancho la Merced is the city's oldest standing structure.

 The 1847 Battle of Río San Gabriel was a decisive victory of American forces against the Californios during the U.S. conquest of California.